8 Security Features You Need in a Patient Portal

 - PCI Compliance.
 HIPAA compliant bill pay requires that patient credit card details should not be transmitted or stored unless your clinic complies with PCI Security Council Standards, which keeps the patient’s payment card data secure.

 Bridge is ONC 2015 Edition Certified and adheres to strict HIPAA and patient portal security protocols.
-Learn more about how Bridge implements compliance and security for its patient portal solution as well as its customers.
+Learn more about how Bridge implements compliance and security for its secure patient portal solution as well as its customers.